absmach/magistrala-docs/docs/dev-guide.md

 ### Suggested workflow

-When the project is first cloned to your system, you will need to make sure and build all of the Magistrala services.
+When the project is first cloned to your system, you will need to make sure and build all of the SuperMQ services.

 ```bash
 make